- All things equal, more qualified traffic equals more leads, customers, and revenue.

 In order to get more traffic to your site, have a clear understanding of the customer journey through the decision funnel.
 This can cover everything from the time they first become aware of an opportunity or problem to when they decide to purchase from you.

 Customer journey mapping helps you create content that moves buyers through the conversion funnel.

 For example, say you sell running shoes.
 Someone who just started running probably doesn’t know what kind of shoes they want.
 You can create guides, videos, and articles that help them understand the different types of running shoes.

 Once they have a better understanding of what to consider in a running shoe, offer quality content and tools that help them compare options and choose the best pair for their particular feet, running style, circumstances, or goals.

-3. Target the right keywords and topics
+3. Target the right keywords to increase website traffic

-One of the most effective and sustainable ways to drive traffic to your website is through SEO.
+One of the most effective and sustainable ways to get traffic to your website is through SEO.
 Google itself states in its Economic Impact Report that SEO ROI is 5.3x more valuable than paid.

 SEO is 5.3x more valuable than paid according to Google

 Your customers will search for different keywords depending on where they are in the decision funnel.
 Searches at the top of the funnel are usually broader than those at the bottom.

 For example, someone in the awareness stage might search for running shoes since they’re not yet familiar with the brands or products.